Skip to main content

 Managing a woodland well mimics the mosaic structures of the ancient landscape on a smaller scale providing a wider range of habitats for wildlife species.
 By carefully selecting, felling, and supporting re-growth of trees we can provide a wide range of benefits for the environment as well as useful timber and social benefits:

 The way we manage our woodlands is going to have to evolve as the things we need from woodlands, and the environment they operate in changes.
-For more information on the necessity for woodland management, see the Independent Panel on Forestry‘s report.
+For more information on the necessity for woodland management, see the report from the Independent Panel on Forestry.
 For more information on climate change and resilient woodlands, see the Forestry Commission England guidance here.

 Tools & Resources